-Unpopular opinion: McDonald’s breakfast menu is far more superior that their everyday menu.
+Unpopular opinion: McDonald’s breakfast menu is far superior to the regular McDonald’s menu, and their sausage McMuffin is the creme de la creme.

 - Sausage.
-Use your favorite frozen breakfast sausage (Jimmy Dean Original breakfast patties and Bob Evans pork sausage tastes exactly like the one used at McDonald’s) or try a homemade breakfast sausage.
+I use my turkey sausage or chicken sausage, but you can use any sausage, including frozen breakfast sausage meat.
+I’ve found that Jimmy Dean Original breakfast patties and Bob Evans ground pork sausage taste exactly like the ones used at McDonald’s.

 - American cheese.
 For an authentic flavor, use Kraft American cheese singles or something similar (there are tons of cheaper brands available).